Long-Lived Oscillons as Closed Domain Walls in the $\mathbb Z_2$-Symmetric Two-Higgs-Doublet Model: CONCLUSIN

-From the unexpected decay curve of the system starting with random initial conditions in previous research, we observe an oscillatory solution that exists as a long-lived, bubble-like closed domain wall, and such a structure has been reproduced successfully in the artificial setup in 4-field theory as well as in 2HDM, with oscillating in one vacuum manifold inside and stationary at another vacuum outside. \\ \\ We also found that, when under some special choice in parameter space, the structure becomes an Exact Oscillon, which is radiation-free, and its lifetime is expected to reach infinity.
+From the unexpected decay curve of the system starting with random initial conditions in previous research, we observe an oscillatory solution that exists as a long-lived, bubble-like closed domain wall, and such a structure has been reproduced successfully in the artificial setup in 4-field theory as well as in 2HDM, with oscillating in one vacuum manifold inside and stationary at another vacuum outside. \\ \\ We also found that, when under some special choice in parameter space, the structure becomes highly radiation-suppressed, and its lifetime can be made parametrically long, and in the ideal parameter limit it is expected to exceed cosmological timescales.
 The computer modeling results are consistent with our predictions.
-However, while the mathematical stability is demonstrated, the precise topological protection mechanism warrants further investigation. which will be the subject of future work.
-Besides, even if the theories are highly suppressed in modern cosmology due to restrictions in parameters, such a mathematical structure could be applicable somewhere in condensed matter physics, where interaction parameters could be manually adjusted to fit the requirement.\\ \\ There are also some limitations of using classical wave motion to simulate quantum field theories, though mechanics share some similarities, but there are still some differences between them.
-Our classical field simulation can be used as a reference, but be aware that it might be different from realistic physical behaviors.
+However, while the mathematical stability is demonstrated, the precise topological protection mechanism warrants further investigation, which will be the subject of future work.
+Besides, even if these parameter choices are found not favored by collider constraints, the mathematical structure could be realized in condensed matter systems, where interaction parameters could be manually adjusted to fit the requirement.\\ \\ There are also some limitations of using classical wave motion to simulate quantum field theories, though mechanics share some similarities, but there are still some differences between them.
+Our classical field simulation can be used as a reference, but be aware that it might be different from realistic physical behaviors.\\ \\ Future work should explore the quantum stability of these oscillons, their potential role in dark matter production, and the gravitational wave signatures from their formation and decay in the early universe.
+Additionally, analogous structures may be realizable in cold-atom systems, providing a laboratory for studying non-equilibrium field theory.